wilsonmar/mac-setup/README.md

 ## Roadmap

-This repo gives you a way to install, configure, and start a large set of programs running sample code for several "stacks":
+Scripts in this repo gives you a way to install, configure,  start, and clean-up after a large set of programs runs code for several languages in various "stacks":

    * MEAN (MongoDB, Express, Angular, NodeJs) with the <a target="_blank" href="http://meanjs.org/">MeanJs sample app</a>
    * <a target="_blank" href="http://mern.io/">MERN</a> (MongoDB, Express, React/Redux, NodeJs) for "Universal" apps, including WebPack